basilkottilingal/hmesh/src/parser/README.md

 ## Requiremennt: flex, bison

-flex and bison are required to create a new translator (translating hmesh grammar to C). flex and bison are NOT required for compiling the code.
-Only required compiling requirement is gcc compiler (C99 std).
+flex and bison are required to create a new translator (translating 'hmesh' grammar to C). flex and bison are NOT required for compiling the code.
+Compiling source code require only gcc compiler (C99 std).

 $ sudo apt update

 $ sudo apt install flex bison

 ## Expected